East Kowloon line (1970 scheme): Hong Kong Mass Transit Further Studies (1970)

-Freeman, Fox, Wilbur Smith & Associates published a new report on MTR construction in 1970, with the original Sha Tin line cut back from Sha Tin to Diamond Hill to become East Kowloon line, and extended across the harbour from Tsim Sha Tsui to Sheung Wan.
+Freeman, Fox, Wilbur Smith & Associates published a new report on MTR construction in 1970, with the original Sha Tin line cut back from Sha Tin to Diamond Hill to become East Kowloon line (now part of Tuen Ma line), and extended across the harbour from Tsim Sha Tsui to Sheung Wan.

 Alignment and stations

 The new report stated that the Sha Tin section need not be built immediately since an error was made in the 1966 census.
 However, the report pointed out that the cross-harbour traffic demand for the East Kowloon area would be heavy, necessitating an extension to Rumsey.
+Its length is 11 kilometers.